Fact: 90% of the world's millionaires made their wealth with

 You will need someone call on to sooth your nerves and help you see the light at the end of the tunnel

-3. Don't talk to unmotivated sellers!!
+3. Don't talk to Unmotivated Sellers!!

 This is the biggest mistake most beginning investors make.
 They are so excited and ill prepared that the end up wasting time talking to sellers who are still straddling the fence.
 They even waste their valuable time by driving by the property looking for comparables without even conversating with the sellers.
 Never visit a house without interviewing the seller over the phone.
-Your time is the most valuable commodity, so please don't waste it!

 Anyone who has ever been in sales will tell you that few deals are ever made on the first try.
 In fact, most deals are made after contacting a prospect regularly.